MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 git clone https://github.com/MCLDG/fabric-on-eks.git
 ```

+This repo contains the scripts you'll use to setup your Fabric peer.

 ### Step 5: Configure the EFS server URL
 On the EC2 instance created in Step 2 above, in the newly cloned fabric-on-eks directory, update the script
 'gen-fabric.sh' so that the EFSSERVER variable contains the full URL of the EFS server created in
 Step 2.
 Do the following:

-In the EFS console, obtain the full EFS URL for your new EFS.
+In the AWS EFS console, obtain the full EFS URL for your new EFS.
 The URL should look something like this:
 EFSSERVER=fs-12a33ebb.efs.us-west-2.amazonaws.com

 Then, back on the EC2 instance: